Valeant injects cash into bid for Botox maker Allergan

 The company is open to a split if it becomes too large, Pearson said, adding that Valeant's "objective in life is not just to become large."

-Pearson said in January that the company will look to become one of the world's top five pharmaceutical companies by market capitalization by the end of 2016.
+Pearson said in January that the company would look to become one of the world's top five pharmaceutical companies by market capitalization by the end of 2016.

-Separately, Valeant said Wednesday it would sell some of its skincare treatments business, including facial fillers for treating wrinkles, to Nestle SA NESN.VX for $1.4 billion in cash.
+Separately, Valeant said on Wednesday it would sell some of its skincare treatments business, including facial fillers for treating wrinkles, to Nestle SA NESN.VX for $1.4 billion in cash.
+The move would make it easier for an acquisition of Allergan to win anti-trust approvals, analysts said.

-That sale suggests Nestle is not a potential white knight acquirer for Allergan, and removes a possible anti-trust risk to a Valeant-Allergan merger, J.P.Morgan analyst Chris Schott said.

-(Reporting by Esha Dey in Bangalore, Rod Nickel in Winnipeg, Manitoba and Caroline Humer in New York; Editing by Savio D'Souza and Sofina Mirza-Reid)
+(Reporting by Esha Dey in Bangalore, Rod Nickel in Winnipeg, Manitoba, and Caroline Humer in New York; Editing by Savio D'Souza, Sofina Mirza-Reid and Leslie Adler)